 For most babies with hearing loss, there are no obvious signs to tell us that your baby is not hearing well.
 It is impossible to know exactly how your baby hears by watching their responses to everyday sounds.
 This is why it is important that every baby have a newborn hearing screening.

 What will hearing screening be like for my baby?

 Hearing tests are important for newborn babies and families because much can be done if hearing loss is found early in life.

 In B.C., all babies can have their hearing screened through the BC Early Hearing Program.
 Your baby’s hearing screening may happen in the hospital before you go home or in your community soon after birth.
-Most babies born in hospital are screened before they leave the hospital.
-If your baby did not receive screening, contact your local public health unit.
+Most babies born in a hospital are screened before they leave the hospital.
+If your baby did not receive a hearing screening, contact your local public health unit.